rbaumgar/openshift-logging/README.md

 logging-loki-query-frontend   1               N/A               0                     4d17h
 ```

-see Not able to drain a node when running LokiStack with size 1x.demo in RHOCP 4, https://access.redhat.com/solutions/7058851
+see **Not able to drain a node when running LokiStack with size 1x.demo in RHOCP 4**, https://access.redhat.com/solutions/7058851